jaydenreu/Job-Web-Scraping/README.md

 # Job Web Scraping
- Scrapes data analyst job postings data from Seek.co.nz
+ I have created an example of how to scrape data from a website.
+In this example, I scrape data analyst job postings from Seek.co.nz.

 This repository contains two files:
 * seek_jobs_data_scraping.ipynb